Mod-DevCafeTeam/MDC-Modding-Wiki/pages/getting_started/new_project.md

 ```
 This part defines a few fields used when building your development environment (which we'll get to soon).
 The first one
 you can see there is the `version`.
 This is the Forge version we're using.
 If you ever want to update the version of
 Forge within your mod, simply update this value.
+It's worth mentioning that rarely the ForgeGradle version will change
+between major versions of Forge!
+When updating to a new MC version, make sure to download the Forge MDK again to double
+check your `build.gradle` is up to date.

 The next is the `runDir`, which is just the directory where Minecraft will be running from when you click "Run" in your
 IDE.